ArtDou/ArtDou/README.md

-- 👋 Hi, I’m Arthur Douillet, I am a engineer and Doctor in Computational Biology.
+- 👋 Hi, I’m Arthur Douillet, I am an engineer and Doctor in Computational Biology.

 - 👀 I’m interested in a very large variety of subject around AI.